 Parameters to have PRK are similar to those for LASIK surgery.
-Patients with marginally thin corneas may be more suited to PRK surgery.
-Patients with dry eyes may also be better suited to have PRK surgery.
+Patients with marginally thin corneas may be more suitable for surgery.
+Patients with dry eyes may also be better suited to have the procedure.

 The benefits of PRK include: